-Featured in publications like Redbook, Scientific American MIND, Men’s Health Magazine, Salon, Shape, The Daily Telegraph, Business Insider, ParentMap, and eHarmony Advice, Dr. Kolakowski also maintains a relationship blog on The Huffington Post.
+Featured in publications like Redbook, Scientific American MIND, The New York Post, Men’s Health Magazine, Salon, Shape, The Daily Telegraph, eHarmony Advice, and Business Insider, Dr. Kolakowski also maintains a relationship blog on The Huffington Post.
 She is the author of Single, Shy and Looking For Love: A Dating Guide for the Shy and Socially Anxious and When Depression Hurts Your Relationship, available wherever books are sold.

 Dr. Shannon’s Latest Articles